 I was a member of the West Coast Computer Society (WCCS) right from its first meeting in September 1976.
-Another member was Jack DuMoulin, who was with a local electronic consultancy company, Micom Industries Inc. Their products included two memory boards that I bought for my computer systems.
+Another member was Jack DuMoulin, who was with a local electronics company, Micom Industries Inc. Their products included two memory boards that I bought for my computer systems.
+Jack retired to Salt Spring Island, and passed away December 26, 2006.

 Five or six years later I bought a second board from Jack DuMoulin.
-It is a 64KB DRAM board for the SS-50 bus for my SwTPc 6809 system.
+The DR8264-68 is a 64KB DRAM board for the SS-50 bus that I installed in my SwTPc 6809 system.
 I bought it as a bare board and assembled it.
-It draws less power and generates less heat than the two SRAM boards it replaced.
+It draws less power and generates less heat than the two SRAM boards (SSB 16KB and DRC 32KB) it replaced.
 It also supports extended (20-bit) addressing, although I didn't enable that feature.
 It uses RC controlled one-shots to generate the /RAS and /CAS signals, which isn't ideal, but I seem to remember it ran reliably in my system.
+(And almost 40 years later it still works!)

 I found two slightly different sets of documentation for this 64KB DRAM board.
 The first schematic is probably the modified "as built" version, since I made some modifications to the board.